Gifting Agricultural Commodities

 That’s why this is important to be set up properly.
 But as shown above, it’s pretty easy.
 Haul in a load of grain and tell the elevator to put so many bushels in your community foundation’s name.
 Done.

 Be sure to consult your personal tax advisor to get this done the right way.

 Ray, North Dakota

-The writer is on the board of directors of the North Dakota Community Foundation, which is a 501(c)(3) public nonprofit tax-exempt corporation.
-NDCF has 65 local North Dakota community foundations under its umbrella and can accept agricultural commodity donations for any of them.
+The writer previously served on the board of directors of the North Dakota Community Foundation, which is a 501(c)(3) public nonprofit tax-exempt corporation.
+NDCF has 67 local North Dakota community foundations under its umbrella and can accept agricultural commodity donations for any of them.